Yash-777/pcf_buildpack/README.md

 ## Using multiple buildpacks during deployment

 Following command shows how a cf cli (CLI v6.38 or later) is used to push an app with multiple BPs.
-The last one in the list is considered final and finalize and release scripts from that BP are executed to start the app being deployed and those if present in other BPs are ignored.
+The last one in the list is considered a FINAL buildpack.
+Finalize and release scripts from that BP are executed to start the app being deployed and those if present in other BPs are ignored.

 ```aidl